-"Why does it seem that most people with AS also have a great deal of anxiety?"
+"Why does it seem that most people with ASD also have a great deal of anxiety?"

-This difference in stress hormone levels may be very significant in explaining why the “Aspie” is less able to react and cope with unexpected change.
-These findings are crucial, as they give us a better understanding about how some of the symptoms we see in Aspergers are linked to how the individual adapts to change at a chemical level.
+This difference in stress hormone levels may be very significant in explaining why the “autistic” is less able to react and cope with unexpected change.
+These findings are crucial, as they give us a better understanding about how some of the symptoms we see in ASD are linked to how the individual adapts to change at a chemical level.

 The study suggests that a person with the disorder may not adjust normally to the challenge of a new environment on waking, and this may affect the way he or she subsequently engages with the world as the day wears on.

 The researchers hope that by understanding the symptoms of ASD as a stress response (rather than a social-skills deficit or some type of behavioral problem), it could help therapists develop strategies for avoiding situations that can cause anxiety in people with the disorder.

 The next step in the research will be to look at whether people with other types of autism also lack a peak of cortisol after waking.